backdrop-contrib/download/README.md

 Provides a field type to build file downloads as single zipped file, collected from multiple file fields.
-Node authors can decide per node, from which fields the zip file gets collected, and what the link text should be.
+Content authors can decide per entity, from which fields the zip file gets collected, and what the link text should be.

 Admins can decide, how the file name of that zip file is constructed using